Welcome!

 Let's try it on the pizza form.

-• the exercise below, which will help prepare you for the Quiz assignment
+- the exercise below, which will help prepare you for the Quizzes assignment

 The following exercise is a simplification of what you'll do in the Quiz assignment.
 You'll dynamically build a question with a yes/no answer, implemented as radio buttons.
 You'll have a regular button that says "final answer".
 Clicking that checks whether the user answered it correctly.
 (Choose a question where the correct answer is 'yes'.)

-3. Write a function, builder that builds the necessary structure: a. a paragraph with a question a. two radio buttons, properly labelled a. a "final answer" button a. attach a div containing all the above to #stuff
+that builds the necessary structure: a. a paragraph with a question a. two radio buttons, properly labelled a. a "final answer" button a. attach adiv

-4. Write a function called grader to check whether the user clicked "yes"
+to check whether the user clicked "yes" - Attach

-This is easier than A8 because you can "hard-code" a lot of it, and you won't have to worry about a delegated handler.
+This is easier than A9 Quizzes because you can "hard-code" a lot of it, and you won't have to worry about a delegated handler.

 Details:

-• The builder function is the harder one.
-Write out the HTML first, and then figure out how to build it dynamically.
+function is the harder one.
+Write out the HTML first, and then figure out how to build it dynamically. - You'll use

-• You'll use .append() a lot to attach children to their parents
+a lot to attach children to their parents - The

-In A8, you'll use delegated handlers instead of attaching a grader to each button.
+In A9 Quizzes, you'll use delegated handlers instead of attaching a grader to each button.

 cd ~/public_html/cs204/